By Jon Michail

 Keep these dress codes in mind when considering what to wear to the races this year.
 After all, it doesn’t matter how great your outfit looks if nobody ever gets to see it.

-Jon Michail and his team at Image Group International partner with their clients to achieve breakthrough results with contrarian and disruptive ways to grow and monetise their personal and business brands.
+Jon Michail and his team at Image Group International dress executives, entrepreneur and thought leaders to look world class.
+They also partner with their clients to achieve breakthrough results with contrarian and disruptive ways to grow and monetise their personal and business brands.
 A veteran coach with a Who’s Who clientele, Jon is the CEO and Founder of Image Group International, an Australian-based corporate and personal brand image advisory and coaching organisation that conducts transformational seminars, workshops and one-on-one coaching in over four continents.
-He is recognised as Australasia’s No. 1 Image Coach.
+He is recognized as Australasia’s No. 1 Image Coach.